 Rabbi David Ariel-Joel

-(Rabbi David Ariel-Joel is a senior rabbi at The Temple.)
+(David Ariel-Joel is a senior rabbi of The Temple.)